 For me, it’s a type of therapy that allows me to translate my disquiet into images.
 Art matters to the world.
 Art becomes the necessary stimulus for a society.
 There is a need for alternative ways of seeing.
 Art involves playing with a visual language while maintaining an open mind.

 I wouldn’t use the term ‘better or worse.’
-For an artist from a hundred years ago, just as for an artist a hundred years from now, there was and always will be the necessity to communicate.
+For an illustrator from a hundred years ago, just as for an illustrator a hundred years from now, there was and always will be the necessity to communicate.

 Most likely, in a hundred years from now, the tools available to an illustrator will be different, just as the evolution from classic painting to the digital image has occurred.
 But the need to communicate remains.